Church of St Mary, Lastingham: Architectural development

 During the 13th century, arcades, bays and aisle in the north and south parts of the church were added.
 In the following century, the tower was erected and it was left for five centuries with little further work until 1879, when it was renovated by John Loughborough Pearson with the porch being rebuilt and the whole church being re-roofed.
 This has led to a mix of architectural styles; the walls of the aisles are Perpendicular, but the nave (and indeed, most of the foundations and crypt) are Norman.
 Glynne was quite critical of the restoration, but Pevsner wrote favourably about it describing Pearson's efforts as "remarkably sympathetic".
 Stone altars in the church have been dated back to Roman times with current thinking being that they were re-worked during the Anglo-Saxon period.

 The crypt underneath St Mary's, has walls that are 3 ft thick.
 It is reputed to be the only crypt in England that has a nave, apse and side aisles.
 The crypt also lays claim to be the oldest Norman crypt in the world and additionally the only one with a nave, aisles and an apsidal chancel.
 The crypt runs underneath the whole footprint of the church above and is furnished with one square shaft which is indented with a piscina.
-The crypt is supported by four pillars believed to be of pre-conquest in origin and historians estimate that the crypt has not been altered since the time of William the Conqueror.
+The crypt is supported by four pillars believed to be pre-conquest in origin and historians estimate that the crypt has not been altered since the time of William the Conqueror.
 The crypt is accessed by a staircase descending from nave.
 During the 18th century, cock-fighting was said to have taken place in the crypt, with or without the knowledge of the clergy and churchwarden.